natasha-sutd/STV_Group2_Forza/README.md

-# 50.053 SOFTWARE TESTING AND VERIFICATION PROJECT GROUP 2
+# 50.053 SOFTWARE TESTING & VERIFICATION PROJECT GROUP 2
 # Forza

-Forza is built from scratch to detect seeded bugs in four Python targets: json_decoder, cidrize, ipv4_parser, and ipv6_parser.
-It implements AFL-style energy-based mutation, grammar-aware seed generation via a Context-Free Grammar (CFG)Tree, differential oracle testing, and HTML reporting backed by Firebase Firestore.
+Forza is built from scratch to detect seeded bugs in four Python targets: `json_decoder`, `cidrize`, `ipv4_parser`, and `ipv6_parser`.
+It implements AFL-style energy-based mutation, grammar-aware seed generation via a Context-Free Grammar (CFG) Tree, differential oracle testing, and HTML reporting backed by Firebase Firestore.
 It is designed to be sufficiently general, and can be used to fuzz any target provided their target specific YAML configuration (not tested).

 ---